 Many households experiencing homelessness need to access additional financial resources to move into a new housing unit.

-Based on their HFCA score, households experiencing homelessness or living in a shelter may be referred to the Rapid Rehousing program.
+After completing pre-screening by HFCA, households experiencing homelessness or living in a shelter may be referred to the Rapid Rehousing program.
 Through Rapid Rehousing, households can access short-term financial support and case management services that help them get into private apartments and public housing.

 In this family-centered program, households conduct their own housing search.
 If households request it, Catholic Charities assists them with identifying housing vacancies, completing applications, writing letters of appeal and answering questions about the lease-signing process.

 Households receive assistance with move-in costs, such as application fees and security deposits.
 Catholic Charities ensures the unit passes quality standards before paying the landlord.
 Our landlord liaison identifies landlords willing to partner with Rapid Rehousing tenants and addresses with the landlord any concerns households have while living in their apartments.

 SW Corner of Gonzaga Family Haven